vightel/ojo-processing/README.md

 $ export WORKSHOP_DIR=~/Development/workshop/ojo-processing
 ```

 * Create an Heroku Instance and a small Postgres database.
-We will use an enhanced builpack used for later and remember your heroku app name
+We will use an enhanced buildpack used for later and remember your heroku app name

 ```bash
 $ cp buildpacks .buildpacks